Bang! (AJR song): Music video

-The official video was uploaded on February 12, 2020, directed by Se Oh and features AJR hosting a dice game.
-The camera remains facing in one direction, only moving back and forth, as the participants playing are seen going through various costume changes with every pan out, ranging from sailors to tuxedos to being nude.
+A music video for "Bang!" was uploaded on February 12, 2020, directed by Se Oh.
+The video features AJR hosting a dice game in a chandelier-lit parlor with the camera facing in one direction, only zooming in and out.
+The participants playing are seen going through various costume changes with every pan out, ranging from sailors to tuxedos to being nude.

 Chart performance

 The song entered the US Billboard Hot 100 chart at number 99 and peaked at number 8 on the chart, becoming both the band's first top 40 entry and first top 10 entry, and their highest-charting single overall.

 Use in media

-In November 2020, Apple used an instrumental version of the chorus in "Bang!" in their holiday commercial.
-The use in advertisement, coupled with a $0.69 cost on iTunes, pushed "Bang!" to number one on the US iTunes Sales Chart on December 26, dethroning Mariah Carey's "All I Want for Christmas Is You".
+In November 2020, AJR performed the song at the Macy's Thanksgiving Day Parade on a Kalahari Resorts float.
+In the same month, Apple used an instrumental version of the chorus in "Bang!" in their holiday commercial.
+The performance and use in advertisement, coupled with a $0.69 cost on iTunes, pushed "Bang!" to number one on the US iTunes Sales Chart on December 26, dethroning Mariah Carey's "All I Want for Christmas Is You".
 "Bang!" was also used as the soundtrack of the opening montage at the 27th Screen Actors Guild Awards in 2021.
+In 2021, Will Smith performed a remix of "Bang!" with added vocals.